NgLam2911/InvCraft/README.md

 # InvCraft
-A "rewrite" version of CustomCraftUltimate by GreenJajot
+* This is a "rewrite" version of CustomCraftUltimate by GreenJajot